 Once you’ve got the helmet, you’ll want to make adjustments.
 This sometimes means moving small foamy tabs around to match your head shape.
 This process is a bit of a pain, but once it fits your head, you’re good to go.

+Some helmets have a dial that lets you simply turn your way to a perfect fit.
 If you need additional information on helmets, check out our guide on choosing a bike helmet.

 Price